 SMTP could transfer files only Base64-encoding them – this is very inefficient.

 FTN software can automatically split huge files on smaller chunks, to reassemble it on the destination node.
 NNCP also supports that feature, especially important when dealing with small capacity removable storage devices.

 UUCP and NNCP will push higher priority ("grade" in UUCP terminology) packets first.
 You mail will pass, even when many gigabytes files are queued in parallel.

-Mail servers like Postfix offers documentation and configuration file examples how to use it with UUCP.
-Exim and Sendmail could be integrated with UUCP rather easily too.
+Mail servers like Postfix and Exim offers documentation and configuration file examples how to use it with UUCP.
+Sendmail could be integrated with UUCP rather easily too.
 For using NNCP, just replace UUCP commands with NNCP ones.

 With SMTP, you have to wait online when remote peers will push you the messages.
 There are extensions to the protocol allowing poll-model, but they are not used everywhere.
 This is very important to be independent from specified model and be able to exchange the data with possibility you have.

 SMTP will drop messages that can not be delivered for a long time (several days).
 Others are tolerant for the long delays.

 UUCP and NNCP does not known nothing about routing.
 You have to explicitly tell how to send (what hops to use) packets to each node.

 UUCP and FidoNet always have been working with modems out-of-box.
 Only many years later they gained support for working over TCP/IP connections.
 SMTP works only over TCP/IP.
 NNCP currently has only TCP daemon, but nothing prohibits using of another 8-bit aware online transport.

 NNCP and FTN are friend-to-friend networks exclusively.
 This is very secure and mitigates many possible man-in-the-middle (MitM) and Sybil attacks.